i-adopt/patterns/adrs/004-Baseline.md

 ## Decision

-We decided to go for Option A: to be able to constrain all description components, including properties
+We decided to go for Option A: for baselines we prefer to constrain the property and not go for a system solution.

 ## Considered Options